Stibo

-The Stibo Software Group was founded in 1794 by Niels Lund as a printing company.
+The Stibo Software Group is the modern evolution of Aarhus Stiftsbogtrykkerie which was founded in 1794 by Niels Lund as a printing company.
 Today, Stibo Software Group provides information management and print technology software.
 It is headquartered in Aarhus, Denmark.

 The company is wholly owned by The Stibo-Foundation.
-It has three operating subsidiaries: Stibo Systems, Stibo Complete, and Stibo DK.
+It has three operating subsidiaries: Stibo Systems, Stibo Complete, and Stibo DX.
 The company operates internationally through its subsidiaries in Europe, North America, and Asia.

 History

 Stibo was founded in 1794.
 The company has grown from a traditional local printing house into an international company focusing on graphic processes, production and software.

 Aarhus Stiftsbogtrykkerie

 The company was founded in January 1794 as Aarhus Stiftsbogtrykkerie by the 41-year-old printer Niels Lund.
 The printing company applied for a royal charter with the intention of establishing a diocesan printing house and address office in the town of Aarhus.
 The charter was to be used for the printing of publications from Lund's own publishing house and any publications others asked him to print.
 With a royal charter, Lund also sought to publish a weekly newspaper on foreign and domestic news, Royal Decrees, promotions, and any notices and publications Lund was asked to include.
 On 3 January 1794, the first issue of "The Aarhuus Diocesan Address Office Newspaper, by Royal Charter" was printed.

 The Royal Charter meant that Aarhus Stiftsbogtrykkerie was obliged to print various official announcements free of charge.
 Although this was a financial burden, it kept the wheels of production turning.
 The printing house produced a regular flow of books and small publications, 136 of which are still in existence today, an estimated half of the total amount produced.

 By the 1880s, Aarhus Stiftsbogtrykkerie's annual income from commercial printing was as low as 1,000–1,200 DKK.
 Niels Lund had died in 1825, and by the 1890s the then 30-year-old Theodor Funch-Thomsen took over management of the company.
 A turning point came when Danish State Railways became a customer, ordering timetables, traffic lists, posters, brochures, etc. The income from this customer alone amounted to DKK 30.000-40.000 per annum.
 The newspaper's revenue increased from advertisements and improved numbers of subscriptions.
 Funch-Thomsen helped grow the number of printing orders each year, increasing from zero in 1890 to 500 in 1909.
 Aarhuus Stiftsbogtrykkerie made big investments in new technologies, for example when the printing house purchased a 16-page Augsburg web press in 1916.

 In 1920, Theodor Funch-Thomsen decided to split the company into two halves, dividing the company between newspaper operations and the printing house.